ezra-obiwale/DSCore/README.md

 INSTALLATION
 ======

-There two ways to install DScribeCore.
+There two ways to install DSCore.

 1. COMPOSER (Recommended)
-   Download and setup DScribeSkeleton[https://github.com/ezra-obiwale/DScribeSkeleton].
+   Download and setup DSSkeleton[https://github.com/ezra-obiwale/DSSkeleton].
 All requirements are automatically installed.

 2. MANUAL
    - Create "d-scribe/core" directory in your vendor directory